hapax/hapax.github.io/assets/eratosthenes.md

 There are a few extensions or alternatives.
-First of all, if I make a friend in Whislter (difficult under the current circumstances) we can perform this experiment any time.
+First of all, if I make a friend in Whislter (difficult under the current circumstances) we can perform this experiment whenever we want.
 Although $\theta_{1,2}$ will no longer be latitudes, $\Delta \theta$ will be invariant provided we measure at the same time.
 I also recently learned about a beautiful method for measuring the radius of the earth from a